rvarago/rvarago.github.io/_posts/2018-12-13-be-proud-of-your-shell-scripts.md

 title:  "Be Proud of your Shell Scripts"
 ---

 > Automation is not only a fancy trend but rather a reality that plays a vital role in the Software Engineering world.
 Besides the multitude of "modern" tools, the Shell, our good and old friend from '70s, still plays and will keep playing a major role.
 Therefore, it deserves more care.
-Let's be prouder of our Shell Scripts.
+Let's be prouder of our shell scripts.

 * * *